IanMalobaMwakha/Puddle/README.md

 - **Git & GitHub:** Version control system and collaborative platform for tracking and sharing code changes.

 ## Conclusion
 Puddle Marketplace showcases my expertise in web development, utilizing a diverse tech stack to create a user-friendly online marketplace for buying and selling used items.
-The structure, features, and technologies implemented highlight my skills in Python, Django, Tailwind CSS, JavaScript, HTML, and effective version control with Git and GitHub.
-This comprehensive documentation provides a detailed overview of the marketplace's architecture, ensuring its value as a prominent addition to my developer portfolio.
+The structure, features, and technologies implemented highlight my skills in Python, Django, Tailwind CSS, JavaScript, HTML, and effective version control with Git and GitHub and SQLite database.